 Always know the amount of weight borne on the hitch.
 Note; the pressure should be about 10 – 15 percentage of the trailer’s whole weight.

 Guard your assets

-Ensure your assets are secured in the Homesteader trailers to avoid exposing them to physical dents.
+Ensure your assets are secured in the Homesteader trailer to avoid exposing them to physical dents.
 Therefore, tie them down and also cover them appropriately in the case of an open hauler.

 Kick-start your journey

 Your driver should drive with much caution to avoid facing a fatal accident that can cause massive loss of assets and life.
-He should observe a frequent stop and check exercise, to ensure the connection between the hauler and the Homesteader trailer is kept in place.
+The driver should observe a frequent stop and check exercise, to ensure the connection between the tow vehicle and the Homesteader trailer is kept in place.

 Fill and feel your tank

-Your hauler gets heavier because you have attached a trailer to it; therefore, you are probably going to exhaust more gas than you are supposed.
+Your tow vehicle gets heavier because you have attached a trailer to it; therefore, you are probably going to exhaust more fuel than you are supposed.
 Think about this, and plan.